Wilfred/refine/README.md

 ***finally, an editor for Emacs!***

-Refine provides a convenient UI for editing lists.
-Refine is not for editing files, but for changing elisp variables that are set to lists.
+Refine provides a convenient UI for editing variables.
+Refine is not for editing files, but for changing elisp variables, particularly lists.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**